Marko Mitrović (footballer, born 1992): Style of play

 He is tall, broad and strong, with good left foot shot and impressive skill levels.
 Mitrović plays an attacking role, most often playing as a striker but can also play as a winger, and is known for his finishing, pace, dribbling, positioning, strength and his aerial ability.
 Although left footed, he is also able to control and dribble the ball and finish well with his right foot.
 Mitrović is known for his pace, skill, control and dribbling ability, as well as his flair in beating players during one on one situations.
 Uniquely, his height, strength, jumping ability and heading technique have given him an edge in winning aerial challenges for balls, with the majority of his goals often being headers.
 He has often been compared to a young Zlatan Ibrahimović.

 Business career

-In 2022, Marko Mitrović founded Arktis, where he currently serves as CEO.
+In 2022, Mitrović founded Arktis, where he is CEO.
 The company began as a consumer wellness brand and has since expanded into a broader health technology platform operating at the intersection of biotech, AI, and personalized medicine.

-Arktis now comprises three divisions: Arktis Naturals, which focuses on cannabinoid-based wellness products; Arktis AI, a real-time health optimization platform; and Arktis Biotech, which develops genomic, epigenetic, and pharmacogenetic diagnostic tools.
+Arktis comprises three divisions: Arktis Naturals, which focuses on cannabinoid-based wellness products; Arktis AI, a real-time health optimization platform; and Arktis Biotech, which develops genomic, epigenetic, and pharmacogenetic diagnostic tools.

 Mitrović has described Arktis’ mission as: “To extend human lifespan and prevent disease by integrating real-time health data with precision biotech and advanced AI modeling.”

 The company has grown under Mitrović’s leadership and, as of 2025, operates globally with thousands of customers and a proprietary data platform aimed at applications in clinical research, pharmaceutical development, and consumer health.